-The link above is to Patrick Stuart singing a surprise song for Gene Roddenberry’s birthday.
+The link below is to Patrick Stuart singing a surprise song for Gene Roddenberry’s birthday.
 Very cute, but the reason it’s here is because it reminds me of the funniest thing that ever happened to me.
 Ever.
 And I have been fortunate enough to have lots to laugh about.

 Picture this.
 Greenwich Village, 1997.
 I was in Rose’s Turn (piano bar) of a Sunday afternoon, visiting my good friend, the very talented pianist, singer, and humorist, Jay Bradley (we miss you, Jay!), who was gamely playing for a mostly empty room.
 I sat at the table in front of the piano, chatting with him while he played and sometimes sang to the few people in the bar.
 There were two elderly theater queens there, and one of them got up to sing “A, You’re Adorable.”
 It started okay, but a few lines in, the other geriatric singer got up to try and steal the spotlight.
 After a half-hearted octogenarian tug of war for the microphone, the two of them commenced shouting the song over one another.
 All the while, Jay rolled his eyes and I, as the only audience member, tried to keep control of my face.